 If at all possible try to coordinate a few nights with family because hotel prices absolutely skyrocket during this time of year.
 It may seem stressful to stay with family on the day-of so maybe you can coordinate to stay with them a few nights before/after the holiday and find lodgings the rest of the time.
 Offering to help with the festivities is a great bribe too!

-However, know when you’ve over stayed your welcome.
+However, know when you’ve overstayed your welcome.
 The holidays are a stressful time for hosts and adding extra house-guests only increases it.
-Will and I try to keep our time as houses-guests to a max of 3 nights; that way we don’t feel like we’re overstepping our boundaries and quiet honestly 3 nights in someone else house is usually plenty of time for us too.
+Will and I try to keep our time as houses-guests to a max of 3 nights; that way we don’t feel like we’ve overstep any boundaries and quite honestly 3 nights in someone else house is usually plenty of time for us too.

 Read more: Travel Tips: Traveling with Family